 SINGLE (living with parents)

 Tuition & Fees \$756

 Books & Supplies \$450

-Living Expenses \$2,580
+Living Expenses \$2.580

 SINGLE (away from parents' home)

 Tuition & Fees \$756

-Books & Supplies
+Books & Supplies \$450

 Living Expenses \$4,950

-\ Tuition estimates are provided here so total costs can be compared.
-Tuition and fees for the 1989-90 school year had not been established at the time this catalog was published.
+Tuition estimates are provided here so total costs can be compared.
 Current tuition rates may be found in the quarterly schedule of classes.

 Books and supply costs vary greatly.
-Check with the program/department for current estimates in individual programs.
+Check with the Admissions Office for current estimates in individual programs.